How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Diabetes: The signs of low blood sugar may not be as noticeable when taking pindolol.
 Hydrochlorothiazide may make it more difficult for people with diabetes to control their blood sugar.
-People with diabetes who take insulin or other medications that work by reducing blood sugar should be cautious and monitor blood sugar carefully while taking this medication.
-Dose adjustment of antidiabetes medications, including insulin, may be required.
+If you have diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+It may be necessary to monitor your blood glucose levels more often when you are taking this medication.
+Dose adjustment of diabetes medications, including insulin, may be necessary.

-Drowsiness/reduced alertness: Dizziness or fatigue may occur when starting treatment with this medication.
-This may impair your ability to drive or operate machinery.
-Exercise caution with these activities until you find out whether the medication affects you in this way.
+Drowsiness/reduced alertness: Dizziness or fatigue may occur when starting treatment with this medication and may impair your ability to drive or operate machinery.
+Avoid driving, operating machinery, or performing other potentially hazardous tasks until you have determined how you are affected by this medication.

 Fluid and electrolyte balance: Levels of electrolytes such as potassium, sodium, magnesium, and chloride can be reduced by the use of hydrochlorothiazide.
 Your doctor will periodically check to see if your electrolytes remain in balance.
 A potassium supplement may be necessary when taking this medication.
 Warning signs or symptoms of fluid and electrolyte imbalance include dryness of mouth, thirst, weakness, lethargy, drowsiness, restlessness, seizures, confusion, muscle pains or cramps, muscular fatigue, low blood pressure, racing heartbeat, and nausea and vomiting.